-Your FAPH ISR will be an Excel workbook with five worksheets, and I will go over each of these.
-The information in Worksheet 2, labeled Publicly Reported, is the only information that will be publicly reported.
+Your FAPH ISR will be an Excel workbook with seven tabs, and I will go over each of these.
+The information in tab two titled Publicly Reported is the only information that will be publicly reported.

-The Summary worksheet provides general information on the measure, links to resources, and information on your facility.
-Before reviewing the report, please check that the name of your IPF and CMS Certification Number, also known as CCN are accurate, and be sure to contact the CCSQ Service Center if you notice any discrepancies.
-I do want to point out that if the IPF is part of an acute care, critical access, or long-term care hospital, then the CCN will be 6-digits, all numeric, because the HQR system does not recognize the alpha-numeric version of an IPF CCN.
+The Summary tab provides general information on the measure, links to resources, and information on your facility.
+Before reviewing the report, please check that the name of your IPF and CMS Certification Number, or CCN, are accurate.
+Please be sure to contact the CCSQ Service Center if you notice any discrepancies.
+I do want to point out that, if the IPF is part of an acute care, critical access, or Long-Term Care Hospital, then the CCN will be six numeric digits because the HQR system does not recognize the alpha-numeric version of an IPF CCN.

-This worksheet contains information that will be publicly reported in CMS's Provider Data Catalog in January 2024.
+This tab contains information that will be publicly reported in CMS's Provider Data Catalog in January 2025.
 The data you see on this slide are fictitious for the purpose of demonstration.
-If your facility has a denominator of 10 or fewer, your results will not be publicly reported.
-You will see your facility's denominator, as well as your facility's 7- and 30-day rates.
-You will also see the 7- and 30-day rates across your state and nationwide.
-Please refer to the ISR user guide for more information on this worksheet and those that follow.
+If your facility has a denominator of less than 40, your results will not be publicly reported.
+You will see your facility's denominator, as well as your facility's seven and 30-day rates.
+You will also see the seven and 30-day rates across your state and nationwide.
+Please refer to the ISR User Guide for more information on this tab and those that follow.

-This worksheet provides the nationwide distribution of facility-level 7and 30-day IPF FAPH rates.
+This tab provides the nationwide distribution of facility-level seven- and 30-day IPF FAPH rates.
 The final column provides your facility's percentile by each of the two rates.
-In this example, the facility's 7-day rate is as good as or better than 95 percent of the facilities in the nation with at least 11 denominator cases.
+In this example, the facility's seven-day rate is as good as or better than 95 percent of the facilities in the nation with at least 40 denominator cases.

-This worksheet provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
+This tab provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
 In this example, Row 3 tells us that this facility had 307 patients discharged with mood disorders during the measurement period, which accounted for 53 percent of hospitalizations at this facility during that time.
-We also see the 7- and 30-day rates for this facility only including those patients discharged with mood disorders.
+We also see the sevenand 30-day rates for this facility, only including those patients discharged with mood disorders.
 The national-level information is in the bottom half of the table, as seen in Row 16.